Brilliant Cover Letter Examples: How to Write Guide

 Amidst the hundreds of resumes which are received by the hiring manager of an organization, a personally addressed cover letter is just what might make the difference between your resume getting to the ‘To be Read’ pile rather than being rejected outright.

-Here we will take you through the entire process; starting with understanding exactly what a cover letter is, right up to creating a brilliant cover letter.
+Here we will take you through the entire process of writing a cover letter with examples; starting with understanding exactly what a cover letter is, right up to creating a brilliant cover letter.

 A ‘Cover Letter’ in the simplest terms, is a one-page letter which is sent along with any document (in this case, your resume), in order to explain its contents.